Skip to content

 1. Place de la République (Imperial Square):

-One of the main squares in the city of Strasbourg, it is surrounded by historical monuments on three sides by five buildings.
+One of the main squares in the city of Strasbourg is surrounded by historical monuments on three sides by five buildings.
 The Palais du Rhin, the National and University Library, the Théâtre national de Strasbourg, the Préfecture of Grand Est and Bas-Rhin and the tax center Hôtel des impôts.

-Layout and construction of the square began in 1880, it was designed to surround a circular garden in the middle.
-The area was previously occupied by city walls which were demolished after the Franco-Prussian War.
+The square’s layout and construction began in 1880.
+It was designed to surround a circular garden in the middle.
+The area was previously occupied by city walls, which were demolished after the Franco-Prussian War.

-Ginkgo biloba trees, which were presented by Emperor Meiji of Japan to his German counterpart were planted in the central garden in the 1880s and they stand today.
-Contrarily, a purple beech and a fern-leaf beech which were planted between 1883 and 1887 were rooted out by a storm in 2019!
+Ginkgo biloba trees, which Emperor Meiji of Japan presented to his German counterpart, were planted in the central garden in the 1880s and still stand today.
+Conversely, a purple beech and a fern-leaf beech, which were planted between 1883 and 1887, were rooted out by a storm in 2019!

 20. Palais des Fêtes (Festival Palace):

-This music venue in the Neustadt district of Strasbourg is a historical monument since 2007.
-The palace was built between 1901 and 1903 during which Strasbourg was a German city and was one of the first buildings in the city to use reinforced concrete.
-The palace was originally built as the Sängerhaus (singer’s house).
+This music venue in the Neustadt district of Strasbourg has been a historical monument since 2007.
+The palace was built between 1901 and 1903 when Strasbourg was a German city.
+It was one of the first buildings in the town to use reinforced concrete.
+The palace was initially built as the Sängerhaus (singer’s house).

-The Art Nouveau style was adopted for the building of the palace except that the auditorium was decorated in Neo-Baroque style.
+The palace was built in the Art Nouveau style, except that the auditorium was decorated in a Neo-Baroque style.
 The palace included a restaurant big enough to host 300 people.
-A new story was added in 1904 including a rehearsal room.
+A new story, including a rehearsal room, was added in 1904.

 Plans to expand the building by adding a new wing at the rear were carried out after Strasbourg became a French city again.
-In 1921 works were finally finished.
-The inner decoration of the main auditorium was completely modified in 1933.
+The works were finally finished in 1921.
+The inner decoration of the main auditorium was wholly modified in 1933.
 Even though Strasbourg was bombed several times during the Second World War, the palace was not hit.

-Since the Orchestre philharmonique moved out of the palace in 1975, it was home to La Philharmonie which is a medium-sized professional orchestra that performs three times a year.
-The palace now is a venue for concerts, jazz concerts, rock, gospel and other non-classical music genres.
+Since the Orchestre Philharmonique moved out of the palace in 1975, it has been home to La Philharmonie, a medium-sized professional orchestra performing thrice a year.
+The palace now hosts concerts, jazz concerts, rock concerts, gospel concerts, and other non-classical music genres.

-The Marseillaise wing in the palace is home to the municipal ballet school and the Sängerhaus wing holds regular conventions such as the Anime convention “Japan Addict”.
-The palace has been undergoing restorations since 2011 and was scheduled to reopen in January 2020 except that the reopening was delayed till the end of that year.
+The Marseillaise wing in the palace is home to the municipal ballet school, and the Sängerhaus wing holds regular conventions, such as the Anime convention “Japan Addict.”
+The palace has been undergoing restorations since 2011 and was scheduled to reopen in January 2020, but it was delayed until the end of that year.

 1. Villa Schutzenberger (Hôtel Schutzenberger):

-The current seat of the seat of the European Audiovisual Observatory since 1992 was originally built for the owner of the Schutzenberger brewery.
-Construction works began in 1897 and finished in 1900.
-The villa is one of the most prominent examples of Art Nouveau architecture in Strasbourg.
+The European Audiovisual Observatory’s current seat, which has been in Place since 1992, was initially built for the owner of the Schutzenberger brewery.
+Construction began in 1897 and finished in 1900.
+The villa is one of Strasbourg’s most prominent examples of Art Nouveau architecture.

-The villa was sold to the municipality and the Parliamentary Assembly of the Council of Europe had rented the entire building in 1989.
-The villa is open to visitors on special days such as European Heritage Days.
+The villa was sold to the municipality, and the Parliamentary Assembly of the Council of Europe rented the entire building in 1989.
+The villa is open to visitors on special European Heritage Days.

 1. Hôtel Brion (Villa Brion):

-This small example of Art Nouveau in the Neustadt district of the city of Strasbourg has been a historical monument since 1975.
-It was built by Auguste Brion in 1904 for himself, he used timber framing and walls of reinforced concrete while their surfaces were covered in stonemasonry.
-Between 1926 and 1972, the building was used as an actual hotel; called Hôtel Marguerite but it’s been in private hands since 1980.
+This small example of Art Nouveau in the Neustadt district of Strasbourg has been a historical monument since 1975.
+It was built by Auguste Brion in 1904 for himself; he used timber framing and reinforced concrete walls while their surfaces were covered in stonemasonry.
+Between 1926 and 1972, the building was used as a hotel called Hôtel Marguerite, but it’s been in private hands since 1980.

 1. Observatory of Strasbourg: